Gregor-Gayer/ChargyMobileAppGreg/README.md

 sudo apt install nodejs
 ```

-Afterwards you can install the remaining software using the node packet manager
+Afterwards you can install the remaining software using the node packet manager.
+Important: use the mentioned Versions, ohterwise an error may occur additionally its not very easy to get rid of the newest versions and install the older ones.
+Therefore it is recommendet to stick to the mentioned Version.
 ```
-$ npm install -g cordova@latest
+npm install -g cordova@9.0.0
-+ cordova@9.0.0

 ```

 ```